-9 Ways to Support Your Friends’ Businesses Without Spending a Dime
+9 Ways to Support Your Friends’ Businesses Without Going Broke

 You can help by finding a match for your friend while she’s busy building her empire or otherwise donating your time to help her get ahead.

-Allow me to humble-brag on behalf of my pals: it’s pretty awesome to have gung-ho friends who are starting their own business ventures.
+Allow me to humble-brag on behalf of my pals: It’s pretty awesome to have gung-ho friends who are starting their own business ventures.
 From gallery owners to Etsy e-commerce queens and freelancers striking out on their own, being in their company is inspiring, to say the least.
-I love seeing them in action, and they offer me kernels of wisdom that help me up my game in my own adventures in self-employment.
+I love seeing them in action, and they offer me kernels of wisdom that help me up my game in my own self-employment adventures.

-So how can you support your friends in their entrepreneurial efforts when you’re on a budget?
+So how can you support your friends’ businesses when you’re on a budget?